AMLeng/StepC/readme.md

-# Step C -- An LLVM frontend for C, built in stages
+# StepC -- An LLVM frontend for C, built in stages

 ## Introduction
 Inspired by Nora Sandler's adaptation of Abdulaziz Ghuloum's "An Incremental Approach to Compiler Construction", we implement a LLVM frontend for C, in incremental steps, using C++.